tarwn/lessthandot-hugo/blogs/content/posts/2010-06-08-the-sql-server-backup-foundation-of-any.md

   <img src="/wp-content/uploads/blogs/DataMgmt/sqlu_logo.gif" alt="" title="" width="150" height="166" align="left" />
 </div>

 Welcome to our second class for HA and DR week of [SQL University][1].
 Yesterday we went through defining HA and DR along with some common practices you can use.
-Today we are going to focus on the concept, “Backups are for sissies!”
+Today we are going to focus on the concept, "Backups are for sissies!"
 OK, we're really going to look at backup and restore for Disaster / Recovery (DR) and how being a sissy and always backing up our databases and testing out restores is a proven strategy for DR.

 When all else fails and the walls are falling down on the database servers, backups will be your life preserver.
 Backups are the foundation for Disaster and Recovery (DR).
 Backups can also save you when high Availability (HA) completely fails you.
 Let's get started!